liimee/nothinglang/README.md

 and yes, everything is linux
 it's case-sensitive anyways

-Nothinglang compiles to JS, so JS errors also exist.
+Nothinglang compiles to JS, so JS errors also, obviously exist.
 ___
 [Guide](guide.md)
 ___